tensorflow/docs/site/en/api_docs/python/tf/keras/Sequential.md

 #### Arguments:

-* <b>`x`</b>: Input data.
-It could be:
-      - A Numpy array (or array-like), or a list of arrays (in case the model has multiple inputs).
+* <b>`x`</b>: Numpy array of test data (if the model has a single input), or list of Numpy arrays (if the model has multiple inputs).
+        If input layers in the model are named, you can also pass a dictionary mapping input names to Numpy arrays.
+        `x` can be `None` (default) if feeding from TensorFlow data tensors.
+* <b>`y`</b>: Numpy array of target (label) data
-      - A TensorFlow tensor, or a list of tensors
-        (in case the model has multiple inputs).
+        (if the model has a single output), or list of Numpy arrays (if the model has multiple outputs).
-      - A dict mapping input names to the corresponding array/tensors, if the model has named inputs.
-      - A <a href="../../tf/data"><code>tf.data</code></a> dataset or a dataset iterator.
-* <b>`y`</b>: Target data.
-Like the input data `x`, it could be either Numpy array(s) or TensorFlow tensor(s).
-      It should be consistent with `x` (you cannot have Numpy inputs and tensor targets, or inversely).
-      If `x` is a dataset or a dataset iterator, `y` should not be specified (since targets will be obtained from the iterator/dataset).
+        If output layers in the model are named, you can also pass a dictionary mapping output names to Numpy arrays.
+        `y` can be `None` (default) if feeding from TensorFlow data tensors.
 * <b>`batch_size`</b>: Integer or `None`.
-        Number of samples per gradient update.
+        Number of samples per evaluation step.
         If unspecified, `batch_size` will default to 32.
-        Do not specify the `batch_size` is your data is in the form of symbolic tensors, datasets, or dataset iterators (since they generate batches).
 * <b>`verbose`</b>: 0 or 1.
 Verbosity mode.
         0 = silent, 1 = progress bar.
 * <b>`sample_weight`</b>: Optional Numpy array of weights for